-13. The respondents claim that the e-mail addresses, town names, and zip codes of the people writing to the respondents are not public records pursuant to §1-200(5), G.S., because such information is not related to enacting legislation or making laws.
-The respondents also assert that disclosing the e-mail addresses, town names, and zip codes would have a chilling effect on citizens' right to communicate freely with elected officials, because people would be reluctant to contact their officials if doing so would subject them to inquiry from members of the public regarding their communication.

-- 14. It is found that the town and zip code of a person who sent a letter to the respondents concerning a pending piece of legislation does relate to enacting legislation or making laws, because it reveals whether such person is a constituent of a given legislator. - 15.
-It is also found that the authors intentionally and voluntarily provided their towns and zip codes, and that such information is widely available elsewhere. - 16.
-It is found that the town and zip code on the correspondence at issue in this matter is a public record within the meaning of §1-200(5), G.S. - 17.
-It is concluded, therefore, that the respondents violated §§1-210(a) and 1-212(a), G.S., by reducting the town names and zip codes on the records provided to the complainant. - 18.
-With respect to the e-mail addresses of the people who sent the correspondence, it is found that such addresses do not reveal whether the author is a constituent of a particular legislator, or even whether the author is a resident of Connecticut.
-Moreover, it is found that such information is not provided intentionally and voluntarily, but instead appears automatically upon sending an e-mail.
-It is also found that personal e-mail addresses are not widely available elsewhere. - 19.
+- 13. The respondents claim that the e-mail addresses, street addresses, and phone numbers of the people writing to the respondents are not public records pursuant to §1-200(5), G.S., because such information is not related to enacting legislation or making laws.
+The respondents also assert that disclosing the e-mail addresses, street addresses, and phone numbers would have a chilling effect on citizens' right to communicate freely with elected officials, because people would be reluctant to contact their officials if doing so would subject them to inquiry from members of the public regarding their communication. - 14.
+It is found that the street address and phone number of a person who sent a letter to the respondents concerning a pending piece of legislation does relate to enacting legislation or making laws, because it reveals whether such person is a constituent of a given legislator. - 15.
+It is also found that the authors intentionally and voluntarily provided their street address and phone number, and that such information is widely available elsewhere.
+It is also found that the respondents submitted no evidence as to whether the addresses and phone numbers were residential or business. - 16.
+It is found that the street addresses and phone numbers on the correspondence at issue in this matter are public records within the meaning of §1-200(5), G.S. - 17.
+It is concluded, therefore, that the respondents violated §§1-210(a) and 1-212(a), G.S., by redacting such information on the records provided to the complainant. - 18.
+With respect to the e-mail addresses of the people who sent the correspondence, it is found that such information does not reveal whether the author is a constituent of a particular legislator, or even whether the author is a resident of Connecticut. - 19.
+Moreover, it is found that an e-mail address is not provided intentionally and voluntarily, but instead appears automatically upon sending an e-mail.
+It is also found that personal e-mail addresses are not widely available elsewhere. - 20.
 It is found that under the circumstances of this case and in light of the unique relationship between constituent and legislator in which the legislator served a dual role as both constituent services provider and lawmaker, the e-mail addresses of the authors of the correspondence at issue in this matter is information that does not relate to the public's business.
-It is found that such information is not a public record. - 20.
-It is concluded that the respondents did not violate §§1-210(a) and 1-212(a), G.S., by redacting such records. - 21.
-With respect to the request for internet browser histories, it is found that the respondents requested advice from their IT Services, which informed the respondents that browser histories are not backed up and, therefore, not retained. - 22.
-It is found that the respondents subsequently learned that browser histories can be set to be retained on individual computers.
+It is found that such information is not a public record. - 21.
+It is concluded that the respondents did not violate §§1-210(a) and 1-212(a), G.S., by redacting such information. - 22.
+With respect to the request for internet browser histories, it is found that the respondents requested advice from their IT Services, which informed the respondents that browser histories are not backed up and, therefore, not retained.

+23. It is found that the respondents subsequently learned that browser histories can be set to be retained on individual computers.
 It is found that the respondents searched the computers of the named legislators and their aides, but discovered that no browser histories were retained.

-23. At the hearing in this matter, the complainant suggested that the web browsing histories may be retained on a dat file.
+24. At the hearing in this matter, the complainant suggested that the web browsing histories may be retained on a dat file.
 The respondents indicated that they would investigate whether the browsing histories could be accessed in the manner suggested by the complainant.